Planet-Factory/legacy-claude/README.md

 # CLimate Analysis using Digital Estimations (CLAuDE)
+This is the project to model the climates of hypothetical planets, which could be Earth with slightly different parameters or entirely alien worlds.

 The tool which we'll use to accomplish this is CLimate Analysis using Digital Estimations (CLAuDE), an intuitive, simplistic model of atmospheric dynamics.